AaltoSciComp/python-for-scicomp/data-visualization.rst

 - MATLAB users will feel familiar.
 - Even if you choose to use another library (see above list), chances are high that you need to adapt a Matplotlib plot of somebody else.
-- Libraries that built on top of Matplotlib may need knowledge of Matplotlib for custom adjustments.
+- Libraries that are built on top of Matplotlib may need knowledge of Matplotlib for custom adjustments.